-The CY7C1168V18 enables high-performance operation through high clock frequencies (achieved through pipelining) and double data rate mode of operation.
-The CY7C1168V18 requires two No Operation (NOP) cycle when transitioning from a read to a write cycle.
+The CY7C1248V18 enables high-performance operation through high clock frequencies (achieved through pipelining) and DDR mode of operation.
+The CY7C1248V18 requires two No Operation (NOP) cycles when transitioning from a read to a write cycle.
 At higher frequencies, some applications may require a third NOP cycle to avoid contention.

-If a read occurs after a write cycle, then the address and data for the write are stored in registers.
+If a read occurs after a write cycle, address and data for the write are stored in registers.
 The write information must be stored because the SRAM cannot perform the last word write to the array without conflicting with the read.
 The data stays in this register until the next write cycle occurs.
 On the first write cycle after the read(s), the stored data from the earlier write is written into the SRAM array.
 This is called a Posted Write.